ibm-cloud-docs/account/ts-iam-join-account.md

 {: tsCauses}
 * You didn't accept the invitation to join the account.
 * The invitation expired.
 You have 30 days to accept an invitation.
-* The inviter cancelled your invitation.
+* The inviter canceled your invitation.

 Complete the following steps to accept the invitation.
 If your invitation expired, contact the inviter or the account owner.
 {: tsResolve}